Quick Links Detour Route | Timeline | Frequently Asked Questions |

 While there will be no change to the electricity generation, doing the required works now ensures that future generations can continue to benefit from this integral hydro asset.
 The power station will continue to operate as normally during the work.

-We want to better understand what’s important to local people and the groups we work with.
-As we start to develop plans for the remediation work, we will continue to engage with stakeholders and local community to let them know what is planned.
+We will continue to engage with stakeholders and local community to let them know what is planned.
 If you would like to contact the project team, please email: project.arapuni@mercury.co.nz.